elastic/app-search-firestore-extension/POSTINSTALL.md

 The TLDR for this section is:

-- Field names will be lowercased before being indexed, so the field name in app search may differ from the field name in Firestore.
 - `text` and `number` type fields are indexed as-is to App Search.
 - `geo` and `timestamp` fields are formatted slightly differently when indexed.
 - `map`, `boolean`, and `reference` are not supported by App Search, they will be indexed as text.
 - nested arrays are not supported at all and will be dropped before indexing in App Search.
-- While `map`s are not supported, you _can_ specify that fields within a map get indexed as top level fields in App Search.
+- While `map`s are not supported, you _can_ specify that fields within a map get indexed as top level fields in App Search, using the `__` syntax when configuring indexed fields
+- App Search only supports lower-cased alphanumeric characters and underscores ("\_") in field names.
+This extension will rename fields that don't match, or you can use the `::` syntax to specify what it is renamed to when configuring indexed fields.

 It is important to note that not all [data types supported by Firestore](https://firebase.google.com/docs/firestore/manage-data/data-types) are compatible with the [data types supported by App Search](https://www.elastic.co/guide/en/app-search/current/api-reference.html#overview-api-references-schema-design).